htmx Cheatsheet

 What is htmx used for?

 htmx is primarily used for server-side rendering with ajax attributes.
-It was created by Carson Gross in 2020 and follows the hypermedia paradigm.
+It was created by Carson Gross in 2020.
+It follows the hypermedia paradigm.

 Is htmx hard to learn?